Mark Meuser is a native Californian with a proven record of fighting for your constitutional rights.

 From a young age, Mark was an entrepreneur.
 At age 12, he picked cherries in the morning and then operated a street-side cherry stand in the afternoon.
 He also worked hard at caring for orphaned animals, often bottle-feeding sheep, pigs, and cows.

-By age 15 he was in a management position at a local restaurant.
+By age 15, he was in a management position at a local restaurant.
 By age 21, he purchased his own pizza restaurant.
-While his restaurant business was thriving, Meuser began studying law.
-He graduated with honors from the Oak Brook College of Law.
+While his restaurant business was thriving, Meuser started studying law.
+A few years later, he graduated with honors from Oak Brook College of Law.
 Meuser’s unique training has taught him how to listen to people, formulate creative alternatives, and achieve workable solutions to real problems.

-In his free time, Meuser loves being outdoors enjoying California’s natural beauty.
+In his free time, Meuser loves being outdoors, enjoying California’s natural beauty.
 Whether he is hiking, bike riding, sailing, scuba diving, or snow skiing, Meuser is always quick to enjoy the diversity this state has to offer.
-Meuser’s favorite bike ride was a five day trip riding down the Pacific Coast Highway from San Francisco to Orange County.
+Meuser’s favorite bike ride was a five-day trip riding down the Pacific Coast Highway from San Francisco to Orange County.